What's it really like?

 What advice would you give to someone thinking of doing this job?

 It is a lot more physical than people imagine and not as 'girly' as some might think.
 For example we carry heavy trees in and out of venues as well as concrete blocks and huge urns of flowers in order to get the look we need.
+What job do you think you might do after this role in terms of career progression?

 I don't really want to do anything else; I want to keep going as I am but there is the possibility to expand my business into event organising.
 Over the years I have met a lot of people in the marquee business and catering business and so forth and you get a lot of experience in seeing how the whole event works together.
 It's a possibility.